makersacademy/bowling-challenge/README.md

 - Features tests, found in `spec/features/`
 - Integration tests, found in `spec/integration/`

-The unit and feature tests use Jasmine, while the intgration tests use Cypress.
+The unit and feature tests use Jasmine, while the integration tests use Cypress.

 ### Jasmine
 To run the Jasmine test suites from the terminal, run `npm test`